 Co-Chairs : Jong Lee(NCSA), and Jana Diesner(GSLIS)

-Gaining insights on urban grand challenges using novel Big Data algorithms and cyberinfrastructure (CI) that provide insights on urban grand challenges from heterogeneous and heterogeneous, multi-scale data and models.
+Gaining insights on urban grand challenges using novel Big Data algorithms and cyberinfrastructure (CI) and heterogeneous, multi-scale data and models.

 (2) How can missing data be inferred from publicly available sources?
 For example, aggregated data are currently used for hazard damage modeling, but missing data on individual buildings or infrastructure could be inferred from a variety of sources such as satellite data, aerial photos, and street view data.